richplastow/generic-user-server/README.md

 - Can send emails to confirm sign-up, or to reset passwords
 - Provides CRUD for app-usage statistics

+## Top-level endpoints

+__`GET /`__

+Responds with just two bytes, `ok`.
+All other endpoints use `application/json` for their response `Content-Type`, but this endpoint uses `text/plain` instead.
+Useful for AWS App Runner to 'ping' every 20 seconds, to show the app's running.

 ## Running the examples

 The simple way to run the examples is: